mgibbs189/custom-field-suite/field-types/hyperlink.md

 ### Return Value

-(string | array) An HTML hyperlink, or an array of PHP input values
+(string or array) An HTML hyperlink, or an array of PHP input values

 ### Template Usage